cocotb/cocotb/docs/source/writing_testbenches.rst

         # Do other stuff

 .. note::
-    If a :exc:`!CancelledError` is handled and not re-raised, the test will be considered to have failed.
+    If a :exc:`!CancelledError` is handled in a Task and not re-raised, the test will be considered to have :ref:`errored <passing_and_failing_tests>`.
+    This is to prevent Tasks from attempting to ignore cancellation.
     For that reason, it is recommended to use :keyword:`finally` rather than specifically catching :exc:`!CancelledError`.